DanlinJia/SSD_Sim/README.md

 ### 1. MQSim
 MQSim is inherited from https://github.com/CMU-SAFARI/MQSim with the following modifications:

-    - adding trace features to track intermedia information, including request response time and waiting time.
+    - adding features to track intermediate information, including request response time and waiting time, queue length, etc.
     - enabling cache capacity by changing a bug in SSD_Sim/MQSim/src/ssd/Data_Cache_Manager_Flash_Advanced.cpp:329.
 If no free slot is available, find a dirty slot to evict.
 Otherwise, write data without caching.
     - changing the Back Pressure Space in SSD_Sim/MQSim/src/exec/SSD_Device.cpp:340, by multiplying the default BPS (4096) with a constant value.
 Tips: recompile if you change the constant value.